xuanvietcse/pulse_oximetry/docs/system_protocol.md

 Whenever heart rate overcomes the threshold, system must signal to users.

-7. **DEV ONLY: Tune filters**

-Developers can tune their filter on system based on GUI.

 8. **Error notification**

 If there is any error, system must notify to users.